-When breaking into the refrigerant circuit to make repairs, or for any other purpose, conventional procedures shall be used.
-However, for flammable refrigerants it is important that best practice be followed, since flammability is a consideration.

-- The following procedure shall be adhered to: - i. safely remove refrigerant following local and national regulations see "Recovery" section; - ii. purge the circuit with inert gas; - iii. evacuate; - iv. purge with inert gas; - v. open the circuit by cutting (if flammable refrigerant). - The refrigerant charge shall be recovered into the correct recovery cylinders according to local and national codes.
-For equipment containing flammable refrigerants, the system shall be purged with oxygen-free nitrogen to render the equipment safe for flammable refrigerants.
-This process might need to be repeated several times. - Compressed air or oxygen shall not be used for purging refrigerant systems. - For equipment containing flammable refrigerants, refrigerants purging shall be achieved by breaking the vacuum in the system with oxygen-free nitrogen and continuing to fill until the working pressure is achieved, then venting to atmosphere, and finally pulling down to a vacuum. - When the final oxygen-free nitrogen charge is used, the system shall be vented down to atmospheric pressure to enable work to take place. - Ensure that the outlet for the vacuum pump is not close to any potential ignition sources and that ventilation is available.
+- When breaking into the refrigerant circuit to make repairs, or for any other purpose, conventional procedures shall be used.
+However, for flammable refrigerants it is important that best practice be followed, since flammability is a consideration. - The following procedure shall be adhered to: - i. safely remove refrigerant following local and national regulations; - ii. purge the circuit with inert gas; - iii. evacuate; - iv. purge with inert gas; - v. open the circuit by cutting or brazing. - The refrigerant charge shall be recovered into the correct recovery cylinders if venting is not allowed by local and national codes.
+For appliances containing flammable refrigerants, the system shall be purged with oxygenfree nitrogen to render the appliance safe for flammable refrigerants.
+This process might need to be repeated several times. - Compressed air or oxygen shall not be used for purging refrigerant systems. - For appliances containing flammable refrigerants, refrigerants purging shall be achieved by breaking the vacuum in the system with oxygen-free nitrogen and continuing to fill until the working pressure is achieved, then venting to atmosphere, and finally pulling down to a vacuum. - When the final oxygen-free nitrogen charge is used, the system shall be vented down to atmospheric pressure to enable work to take place. - Ensure that the outlet for the vacuum pump is not close to any potential ignition sources and that ventilation is available.